 Abstract

-MATERIALS AND METHODS: A single-center prospective randomized controlled study was conducted on 45 patients aged 18–75 years who underwent VATS biopsy or wedge lung resection.
-Patients were randomized into two groups: ESPB (n=22) and PVB (n=23).
-The primary endpoints included pain intensity in the intraoperative and postoperative periods, assessed using the numerical rating scale (NRS).
-Pain was evaluated at rest and during coughing, along with hemodynamic changes.
+METHODS: A single-center, prospective, randomized, controlled trial was conducted in 45 patients aged 18–75 years (median age 63 [59; 69]) who underwent video-assisted thoracoscopic biopsy or atypical lung resection.
+Patients were randomized into two groups: ESP block group (n = 22) and PVB group (n = 23).
+The primary endpoints were pain intensity during intraoperative and postoperative periods (at rest and during coughing), and analysis of hemodynamic changes.

 Full Text